The Biodiversity Node

 The Biodiversity Node has supported 16 research projects since 2013, in collaboration with leading researchers from nine partner institutions, including CSIRO, Taronga Zoo and the Royal Botanic Gardens.
-All projects are co-developed by academic researchers with scientists and policy makers from OEH to ensure the outputs are policy-relevant and provide the basis for conservation planning under climate change.
+All projects are co-developed by academic researchers and OEH scientists to ensure the outputs are policy-relevant and provide the basis for conservation planning under climate change.

-To date, the Biodiversity Node has delivered guidelines for species translocation under climate change and identified regions of high drought-mortality risk for tree species under a range of future climates.
-It has also developed a suite of publicly-available tools that provide access to information on the possible impacts of climate change on biodiversity.
+To date, the Biodiversity Node has delivered guidelines for species translocation under climate change and developed a suite of publicly-available tools that provide access to information on the possible impacts of climate change on biodiversity.
 The Biodiversity Node was awarded extra funding until 2018.